GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionUpload.md

 ![](/images/WCNTraining/Projections/ProjectionUpload_SaveFormula.png)

 Click within the formula to bring up the cell references.
-Extend the blue range of cells under the District column to include all rows above it.
+Extend the **blue** range of cells under the District column to include all rows above it.

 ![](/images/WCNTraining/Projections/ProjectionUpload_SmallSaveRange.png)
 ![](/images/WCNTraining/Projections/ProjectionUpload_BigSaveRange.png)

-Now you will be able to drop in the desired Projections values and save them!
+Now you will be able to drop in the desired Projections values and save them.

 ## Do I have security rights to Save from the Projections Upload tab?

-To find if you can save to the Projections Upload Tool, please check out the [ Tools Controlled by the Control Center ](/bApps/InterjectTraining/Budget/ControlCenterSecurity.html#projections-tools-and-the-control-center) page.
+To learn whether you can save to the Projections Upload Tool, please check the [ Tools Controlled by the Control Center ](/bApps/InterjectTraining/Budget/ControlCenterSecurity.html#projections-tools-and-the-control-center) page.

 ## Common Save Errors